M.S. in Human Resources Development

 - Staffing and recruiting

 - Compensation and benefits

-The HRD degree program at McDaniel is currently available in three locations in the Baltimore/Washington Corridor.
+The HRD degree program at McDaniel is currently available in two locations in the Baltimore/Washington Corridor.

 • McDaniel College Campus

 2 College Hill

 In Westminster, new cohorts begin during the first week in August; Arundel Mills cohorts begin during the first week in January.
 The start of any cohort is based on student enrollments and not guaranteed.
 Contact the Program Coordinator for availability.

 A cohort is a group of approximately 10 to 20 students who move through the program and sequence of courses together.
 It is a unique group experience and an innovative approach to graduate education that allows for cooperative learning throughout the program.
 It facilitates the development of teamwork, interpersonal skills, and important professional networks.

 The HRD Program is an accelerated program, and students complete three courses (nine credits) each semester.
 There are three "terms" within each semester, and each class runs for six weeks.
 This means that HRD semesters run for 18 weeks, a little longer than usual.
 Due to the accelerated nature of the program, we currently do not offer regular classes during the summer semester.

 3. How long does it take to complete the program?